 - 1996 early summer 35,000 cubic yards slurried in by pipe from the harbor

 - 1996 late summer 50,000 cubic yards trucked in

 Need to Know

 Trail is not wheelchair accessible.
-There are restrooms and a potable water source that are open for tours.
+There are year round restrooms and a potable water source.
 The parking lot is paved with 100 spaces.
 Pets are permitted on a leash (6' or shorter).
 Stay on the trail to protect wildlife and yourself.
 Trail surface is mostly loose sand.

 The run is short with a very steep climb up loose sand to reach the top of the dune.
 The views are incredible as you run on top of the barren (or bald) sand dune.
 Follow the ranger in order to protect the fragile dune.

 The national lakeshore was established in 1966 to preserve for the educational, inspirational, and recreational use of the public, certain portions of the Indiana Dunes and other areas of scenic, scientific, and historic interest and recreational value in the state of Indiana.
 About two million annual visitors enjoy the parks 15,000 acres of wetlands, prairies, sand dunes, oak savannas, forests, and historic sites.
 The parks beach hugs the southern shore of Lake Michigan from Gary, IN, to Michigan City, IN.
 For more information, visitnps.gov/indu/planyourvisit/…